 Following a long career in the corporate sector, in 2005 Kay started her maternity leave.
 Over the course of the next three years, becoming a parent caused her to reconnect with the crafts she had learnt from her mum when she was growing up.
 On the recommendation of a friend, she started watching knitting shows on YouTube around 2010 and it was her idea that we even considered starting our own show.

 Since 2014 Kay has become obsessed with writing knitting patterns.
-She is at her most happiest when casting on a new design after inspiration has taken her.
+She is an internationally published knitwear designer and she is at her most happiest when casting on a new design after inspiration has taken her.
 When it comes to knitting, she is an absolute perfectionist and she is constantly striving to perfect every element of the techniques which she enjoys.

 Dan grew up surrounded by music, as a child he played trumpet and piano but only so his parents would allow him to take up the drums!
 Following his time at music college, he began a career in theatres, playing drums and percussion for musicals across the UK.
 Dan started knitting in 2012 to relieve anxiety after being involved in a road traffic accident.

 In 2014 Dan was forced to leave his career in music education after being diagnosed with cancer.
 During his recovery, Dan discovered he adored all elements of film production and he continues to immerse himself in this area.
-Dan is at his happiest when planning an episode of ‘The New Adventures of the Bakery Bears’.
-He adores knitting, but is also quite partial to a little bit of Lego…..
+Dan is at his happiest when planning an episode of ‘The Rise & Fall of the Monasteries’.
+He adores knitting, but he has a secret obsession to be the greatest drummer in the world….